 (b) apply to the Court for an order to make further provision for the child’s guardianship.

-33. Renunciation and transfer of guardianship by Director-General
+33. Renunciation and transfer of guardianship by CEO

-(1) Where the Director-General is the guardian of a child under this Division, and receives from a corresponding officer —
+(1) Where the CEO is the guardian of a child under this Division, and receives from a corresponding officer —

 (a) a notice that an application for the adoption of the child is to be made in the other State or the Territory under the law of the other State or the Territory; and

-(b) a request that the Director-General renounce guardianship of the child,
+(b) a request that the CEO renounce guardianship of the child,

-the Director-General may by an instrument in writing, renounce the guardianship.
+the CEO may by an instrument in writing, renounce the guardianship.

-(2) The Director-General is not to renounce guardianship under subsection (1) unless —
+(2) The CEO is not to renounce guardianship under subsection (1) unless —

 (a) the revocation period has expired;

-(b) the Director-General has had regard to any current adoption plan in relation to the child; and
+(b) the CEO has had regard to any current adoption plan in relation to the child; and

-(c) under the law of the other State or the Territory, the corresponding officer will become the child’s guardian when the Director-General signs an instrument renouncing guardianship.
+(c) under the law of the other State or the Territory, the corresponding officer will become the child’s guardian when the CEO signs an instrument renouncing guardianship.

-(3) The Director-General ceases to be the guardian under this Division when an instrument renouncing the guardianship is signed by the Director-General.
+(3) The CEO ceases to be the guardian under this Division when an instrument renouncing the guardianship is signed by the CEO.

-(4) The Director-General is to cause an instrument under subsection (3) to be sent by registered post to the corresponding officer.
+(4) The CEO is to cause an instrument under subsection (3) to be sent by registered post to the corresponding officer.

-(5) In this section “a corresponding officer” means a person whose functions in another State or a Territory correspond to those of the Director-General under this Act in relation to the guardianship of children awaiting adoption.
+(5) In this section “a corresponding officer” means a person whose functions in another State or a Territory correspond to those of the CEO under this Act in relation to the guardianship of children awaiting adoption.

 [Section 33 amended by No. 41 of 1997 s.
-28.]
+28; No. 34 of 2004 s.
+251.]

-34. Transfer of guardianship to Director-General
+34. Transfer of guardianship to CEO

-(1) If an application for a child’s adoption is to be made under this Act and the child is under the guardianship of a corresponding officer, the Director-General may —
+(1) If an application for a child’s adoption is to be made under this Act and the child is under the guardianship of a corresponding officer, the CEO may —

 (a) notify the corresponding officer of the application; and

-(b) request the corresponding officer to renounce guardianship of the child and forward to the Director-General for use in the proceedings, the forms of consents executed in the other State or the Territory in relation to the child.
+(b) request the corresponding officer to renounce guardianship of the child and forward to the CEO for use in the proceedings, the forms of consents executed in the other State or the Territory in relation to the child.

-(2) The Director-General is not to request the renunciation of guardianship under subsection (1) unless —
+(2) The CEO is not to request the renunciation of guardianship under subsection (1) unless —

-(a) the Director-General is satisfied that the child is in this State;
+(a) the CEO is satisfied that the child is in this State;

 (b) consents that have been given to the child’s adoption cannot be lawfully revoked;

-(c) the Director-General has had regard to any current adoption plan or arrangements under a corresponding law of the other State or the Territory in relation to the child; and
+(c) the CEO has had regard to any current adoption plan or arrangements under a corresponding law of the other State or the Territory in relation to the child; and

 (d) under the law of the other State or the Territory, if the corresponding officer signs an instrument renouncing guardianship, the corresponding officer ceases to be the child’s guardian.

-(3) The Director-General becomes the child’s guardian under this Division when the corresponding officer signs an instrument of renunciation of guardianship.
+(3) The CEO becomes the child’s guardian under this Division when the corresponding officer signs an instrument of renunciation of guardianship.

 (4) In this section “corresponding officer” has the meaning given by section 33(5).

+[Section 34 amended by No. 34 of 2004 s.
+251.]

 35. Offence

 A person must not remove from the State a child who has a guardian under this Division, without the written consent of each guardian.